 The Sundance Film Festival is a launching pad for movies and talent alike.
 Before names like Jennifer Lawrence, Peter Dinklage, Michael B. Jordan, and Evan Rachel Wood carried major movies and TV shows, they were Sundance darlings wowing in roles realized outside the Hollywood system.
 After counting down the best movies of Sundance 2017, here are the actors and actresses who will blow up next:

 Jessica Williams in The Incredible Jessica JamesToward the end of this buzzy Sundance romantic comedy, Williams, as the budding playwright and stubborn know-it-all, proclaims, "I'm dope!"
 She really is.
 Like her scorching editorials on The Daily Show, Williams brings no-bullshit attitude and a rarely seen millennial frailty to a story we've seen a million times before.
 Whether it's digressions on baby shower gifts, Tinder, ex-boyfriends, or "the system," Williams crackles with poetic profanity and the wisdom of a thousand lifetimes.
 With women finally getting the attention they deserve by mainstream Hollywood comedies, Williams' turn in The Incredible Jessica James, coming courtesy of Netflix later this year, should make her the next Melissa McCarthy or Amy Schumer in no time.

 Kumail Nanjiani in The Big SickDon't confuse Nanjiani for his Silicon Valley alter ego, the well-meaning, failure-prone programmer Dinesh.
 In The Big Sick, an autobiographical dramedy about that one time his girlfriend slipped into a coma, the comedian puts his real self on the line.
 Bits of his stand-up pave the way for a full breakdown of neuroses, as Nanjiani's "Kumail" deals with budding romance, commitment insecurity, the cultural pressure of a good ol'-fashioned Pakistani arranged marriage, and the complex feelings of sticking by someone who might wake up from a medically induced hibernation and hate your guts.
 Like Louis C.K. on Louie or Aziz Ansari on Master of None, The Big Sick gifts Nanjiani with a character he knows well that still requires comedic timing and dramatic chops.
 And usually both: A scene where a heckler screams "Go back to ISIS!" to an unprepared Kumail is The Big Sick reaching for something more -- and Nanjiani easily delivering.

 Abby Quinn in LandlineIf you swooned over actress Jenny Slate and director Gillian Robespierre's Obvious Child, their follow-up Landline will surprise you, thanks in no small part to newcomer Abby Quinn.
 Matured and sprawling, the movie follows a New York family as they bicker, retreat, and ultimately mend relationships.
 Quinn plays Ali, the rebellious younger sister to Slate's soon-to-be-married Dana.
 The character's crass and misguided and wise and lived-in.
 She is the anti-CW teenager, a girl who has awkward sex because everyone else is doing it, who's tempted and defeated by club drugs, who only realizes how much she loves her mother when they find themselves sobbing and smoking cigarettes on the bathroom floor.
 Reality's tough to manage.
 Quinn's take is effortless.

 Timothée Chalamet in Call Me by Your NameHe speaks Italian and English.
 He plays classical piano like a millennial Mozart.
 He holds his own against Armie Hammer and Michael Stuhlbarg.
 He masturbates into a peach without feeling a hint of embarrassment.
 My God, in Call Me by Your Name, the sensual romance from A Bigger Splash director Luca Guadagnino, Timothée Chalamet really does it all.
 As the sexually awakened Elio, Chalamet sparks to Hammer's Oliver, a grad-school student who parades through Italian town squares with a hunk's awareness.
 The actor is in total control, even when he's not, carving out a character that's equal parts lust and loss.
 We'd be put to shame by Chalamet, who's only 21 years old, if his performance weren't so damn romantic.

-Patti Cake$ is the La La Land for Dirty Jerz gangsta rap, and Macdonald, as the aspiring rapper Killa P, is the jawny dreamer who jawns.
+Danielle Macdonald in Patti Cake$Patti Cake$ is the La La Land for Dirty Jerz gangsta rap, and Macdonald, as the aspiring rapper Killa P, is the jawny dreamer who jawns.
 Ridiculed over her weight by the male-dominated hip-hop scene, eroded by the cynicism of her mother, a failed musician drawn to the bottle, and shackled down by dead-end service jobs, Patricia is a familiar artistic underdog.
 Macdonald gives her a beat.
 The actress spits fire in freestyle and break hearts staring out to the New York City skyline.
 Patti Cake$ isn't a perfect movie, but its star is the perfect heroine.